 In this discussion, we will cover Jira vs Confluence.
-Thus, before going into the difference between the both let us learn some basics about both Jira and Confluence.
+Thus, before going into the difference between both, let us learn some basics about both Jira and Confluence.

 What is JIRA?

 It provides a nice dashboard to look at the issues which were assigned to someone and need to be resolved.
-The main use of this tool is to track issue and bugs related to your software and phone apps.
+This tool’s main use is to track issue and bugs related to your software and phone apps.
 It is also used for project management.
-The JIRA provides a compact dashboard looks which consist of many useful features and functions which make handling of issues very easy.
+The JIRA provides a compact dashboard looks that consist of many useful features and functions which make handling of issues very easy.

 - Open Issue– Once the issue is created, the same is an open stage and can be assigned to a person (assignee) to be worked upon.

-- Resolved Issue– After the issue is successfully resolved from the assignee’s end it can be marked as Resolved and can be assigned to the same person who created the issue or to some other concerned person.
-After verification of the resolved issue, if it is successful, it can be closed otherwise re-opened, if any further changes are required.
+- Resolved Issue– After the issue is successfully resolved from the assignee’s end, it can be marked as Resolved and can be assigned to the same person who created the issue or to some other concerned person.
+After verifying the resolved issue, if it is successful, it can be closed; otherwise, it is re-opened if any further changes are required.

 Below is the JIRA workflow:

 A confluence is a collaboration tool.
 It is used to help teams to collaborate and share knowledge efficiently.
 Using Confluence, users can create blogs and pages that can be commented on and edited by all team members.

 For example, we will be able to create a roadmap easily.
 We can also create notes containing a checklist, create a knowledge base and manage everything centrally.
 We can also attach files, like our excel planning and display them on a page for our convenience.

 Confluence is also designed to integrate with Jira, and they have many integration points, giving Confluence users the ability to view, interact with, and reference Jira issues from a wiki page.